 Create a Place for Dirty and Clean Towels

 Bathrooms are easier to keep clean and organized when there's a spot for everything.
 If possible, designate a small spot for a hamper, so clothes and wet towels don't end up in a pile on the floor.
-To save space, roll some clean towels and keep them on top of the hamper.Continue to 13 of 21 below.
+To save space, you can roll some clean towels and store them on top of the hamper.
+Just be sure to keep them neat for a spa-like appearance.Continue to 12 of 18 below.

 Use a Lazy Susan in a Bathroom Cabinet

-A turntable or a lazy Susan works well for storing lots of products that you want to access often.
-Instead of needing to reach over something, you can simply turn the base of the stand.
-If you have multiple types of items to store, add more than one turntable if space allows.Continue to 14 of 21 below.
+A turntable or a lazy Susan works well for storing lots of small products that you want to remain accessible.
+Instead of needing to reach over something to get to an item in the back of a cabinet, you can simply turn the lazy Susan.
+If you have multiple types of items to store, consider adding more than one turntable if space allows.

-Lean a Ladder for Towel Storage in a Modern Bathroom
+Lean a Ladder for Towel Storage

 Store Items on the Inside of a Cabinet Door